Nick Loftin lifts Royals over Padres in a 4-3 walk-off win

 The Padres won the series, but Kansas City avoided the sweep.
 The Royals have not been swept this season and ended a three-game skid.

 Cole Ragans allowed one run on five hits in six innings with six strikeouts and two walks.
 It was the ninth time this season Ragans had six or more strikeouts in an outing this season.
-Will Klein (1-0) earned the win with a scoreless ninth inning.
+Will Klein (1-0) earned his first-career win with a scoreless ninth inning.

+“It felt great.
+I thought I commanded my stuff today,” Ragans said.
+“I don’t think I changed anything.
+Just sticking to the process and going out there and executing that is the biggest thing.
+In late innings, we put together good bats.
+These guys are relentless.
+It is so fun to watch and be a part of.”

 Vinnie Pasquantino hit a sacrifice fly in the fourth to give Kansas City a 1-0 lead.
 It was his fifth RBI of the series.